paps/api-store/store/DEV/Instagram Multi Hashtag Search DEV/Instagram Multi Hashtag Search DEV.md

 ## 4. Enter at least two hashtags/locations
 In the 1st configuration field, you have to add at least 2 hashtags or locations so that the API can search for those terms in Instagram.

 Hashtags and locations are differentiated by the presence of a # in front of the word.
-Successively enter either a hashtag beginning with # (example: `#phantombuster`) or a location (example: `New York, New York`).
+Successively enter either a hashtag beginning with # (example: `#phantombuster`) or a location (example: `New York`).

 You can also enter a Google spreadsheet URL or a CSV with each line containing multiple hashtags or locations in a single cell, separated by commas (ex: 'New York, #selfie').
 Each line will be treated as a single multi-hashtag search.